kevitan/stakehashay/README.md

 - USD

 ## Limitations
- - Binance API can only return a maximum of 100 records at a time
+ - Binance Staking API can only return a maximum of 100 records at a time

 ### Other Resources
  - [Staking BNB with Trust Wallet](https://community.trustwallet.com/t/bnb-staking-with-trust-wallet/113243)